 Frederick, Maryland, is surrounded by awe-inspiring mountain views, wineries, orchards and is less than an hour from Washington, DC, Baltimore, and Gettysburg.
 It is also a great weekend trip from Richmond.

 In a single day, tourists can walk the Appalachian Trail, tour a battlefield, and visit Maryland’s largest brewery.
+There are seriously so many cool things to do in Frederick!

 For wine lovers, Frederick might be one of the best locations in Maryland.
 Visit the Frederick Wine Trail to relax and enjoy a private luxury tour in one of the area’s finest wineries.
 It is a self-guided tour of some of the best agriculture and produce the area has to offer!